3 good reasons to buy clothes at Costco - ExBulletin

 Advice: If you see clothing with the Kirkland Signature logo, like hoodies with the logo printed all over it, buy them while you can.
 These items have become a fashion trend in their own right.

 Overall, Costco could help you save on clothing, especially if you're replacing your wardrobe for spring or summer.
-Costco Executive members could save even more by getting 2% cash back on their clothing purchases in the form of a Costco coupon once a year.
+Costco Executive Members could save even more by getting 2% cash back on their clothing purchases in the form of a Costco voucher once a year.
 Check out Costco's selection online and see if its prices can beat those at your favorite clothing store.

 Alert: Our Top-Rated Cash Back Card Now Has a 0% Intro APR Through 2025